vojtechruz/vojtechruzicka-blog/src/posts/jshell/index.md

 |  created variable myFinalVariable : int
 ```

 After some time you may get confused what variables you already declared and what are their values.
-There is a special command exactly for this - just type `/vars`.
+There is a specific command precisely for this - just type `/vars`.

 ```jshelllanguage
 jshell> /vars